Explore other offices & services

-To remain at Knox, all degree-seeking students are expected to make satisfactory academic progress.
-Satisfactory progress is defined in terms of both the accumulation of credits toward the degree and the maintenance of a grade point average consistent with graduation requirements.
+To remain at Knox, degree-seeking students are expected to make satisfactory academic progress.
+Satisfactory academic progress is defined in terms of accumulation of credits toward a degree and as the maintenance of a gradepoint average consistent with graduation requirements.

 Most males from age 18 through 25 -- including permanent residents and other eligible non-citizens -- are required to register with the Selective Service System.
 Anyone required to register with Selective Service must have done so in order to receive aid through the federal and state financial aid programs.

 Federal law limits federal student aid eligibility for some students who have convictions for drug-related offenses.
 If a student has not been convicted of a drug offense during the time he/she was receiving federal student aid (such as grants, loans, or work-study), he/she should answer "no" to the drug conviction question on the Free Application for Federal Student Aid.
 If the answer is yes, the student must complete a worksheet to determine if the conviction affects the student's eligibility.
 Just because a student has a drug conviction does not necessarily mean he/she is ineligible for aid.